-Since this error is caused by a number of reasons, identifying the root problem might not be an easy task.
+Since this error is caused by several reasons, identifying the root problem might not be an easy task.
 Here are three of the usual culprits that cause this specific error.

 Boot device not found error is usually caused by a bad sector.
 Boot device (aka the hard drive) is made up of partitions or sectors.
-If any one of these are damaged either by corruption or deletion, the BIOS will fail to access the Random Access Memory (RAM), which in turn causes failure to boot.
+If anyone of these is damaged either by corruption or deletion, the BIOS will fail to access the Random Access Memory (RAM), which in turn causes failure to boot.
 This causes the hard drive to be unable to read and write requests made at boot.

-Although the hard drive performs error checks even when unprompted, there are certain cases that prevent the hard drive from responding to commands.
-One common factor is a faulty or damaged hardware.
+Although the hard drive performs error checks even when unprompted, certain cases prevent the hard drive from responding to commands.
+One common factor is faulty or damaged hardware.

 The MBR or Master Boot Record is an important component of the booting process.
 This section of the hard drive has executable files used to load the OS into the RAM.
 Some factors that damage this part of the boot device is usually caused by a virus attack, overwrite of the MBR or total disk failure.
 An MBR damage entails rebuilding it entirely.